apache/parquet-format/Encodings.md

 2. varint-encode() is ULEB-128 encoding, see https://en.wikipedia.org/wiki/LEB128

+Note that the RLE encoding method is only supported for the following types of
+data:

+* Repetition and definition levels
+* Dictionary indices
+* Boolean values in data pages, as an alternative to PLAIN encoding

 ### <a name="BITPACKED"></a>Bit-packed (Deprecated) (BIT_PACKED = 4)

 This is a bit-packed only encoding, which is deprecated and will be replaced by the [RLE/bit-packing](#RLE) hybrid encoding.
 Each value is encoded back to back using a fixed width.
 There is no padding between values (except for the last byte) which is padded with 0s.